 - Recommended credit score: Good/Excellent

-- Balance transfer fee: Either $5 or 3% of the transfer amount, whichever is greater
+- Balance transfer fee: Either $5.00 or 3% whichever is greater

 What is a balance transfer?